 Wouldn’t it be great if your children were motivated and independent learners?

 That way, you wouldn’t have to nag or scold them to do their homework.

-Parents often tell me how frustrated they are that their children aren’t interested in school.
+Parents often tell me how frustrated they are that their teens hate school.

 They’re also concerned that this lack of motivation will carry over to other areas of life.